RanolP/awesome-mcje-vanilla-tech/README.md

 ## Custom Recipe

 - [1.13 Custom NBT Crafting Workaround](https://youtu.be/gwCwZ5ZDnvo) by VelVoxel Raptor - Adding the recipe for Spawn Eggs to make the item not acquistable by survival play and replacing the item when use to attaching NBTs to the item.

+## Others

+- [Fastest Right Click Detection in Minecraft](https://youtu.be/JjaFlK4L8QQ) - Using Eye of Ender to detect right click faster than Carrot of a Stick